UC Master Gardeners, Santa Clara County, CA

 Arborist wood chip mulch at our Martial Cottle Park garden

 A 3 to 4" layer of mulch can reduce watering needs by as much as 50 percent.
 Mulch reduces water evaporation and keeps soil temperatures down during hot summer months.
 In addition, mulch reduces the number of weeds, makes it easier to control weeds that do grow, and protects the soil from compaction.
+A variety of mulches are available.
 Organic mulches such as arborist chips and bark nuggets break down and improve soil quality over time.
+You can find free wood chip mulch from local arborists by searching online, such as “free wood chips near me”.
 Place mulch away from the street curb to prevent heavy rains from washing it into storm drains.
 Also keep mulch away from the trunks of woody trees or shrubs to avoid decay problems.

 More information: Mulching with Organic Materials